eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 For more details and requirements on revocation, see [Topic 7](./annexes/annex-2/annex-2-high-level-requirements.md#a237-topic-7---attestation-revocation-and-revocation-checking).

 ##### 6.6.3.8 Relying Party Instance verifies device binding

+**NOTE: Discussions on device binding are ongoing, in particular regarding whether non-device bound attestations should be supported by a Wallet Unit, and if so, what the requirements for this support should be.**

 Device binding is the property that a PID or an attestation is bound to a specific device (in fact, a WSCD) and cannot be used independent from that